spiritphyz/AWS-Serverless-Guides/guides/00-AWS-CLI-Cheatsheet.md

 # AWS CLI Cheatsheet
-Listed below are example CLI commands you can use for "copy, configure, paste".
-The commands plainly list the fussy options needed for configuring Amazon Web Services without using the web-based Management Console.
+Listed below are example CLI commands you can use to "copy, paste, configure, commit command".
+The examples plainly list the fussy options needed to quickly configure Amazon Web Services without using the web-based Management Console.

 ## Requirements
  * CLI tools are installed